challamani/classification-decision-tree/README.md

 # Dataset Classification
-Dynamic dataset classification tree based on the given dataset metadata.
+Generate a Dynamic dataset classification tree based on the dataset metadata.

 ## Dataset Metadata